galasa-dev/galasa.dev/src/markdown-pages/docs/ecosystem/galasa-cli.md

 ## Working with the `runs submit` command

-The following section provides examples of how you can use the `runs submit` command to complete various tasks, for example, getting help, submitting tests, and setting overrides.
+The following section provides a subset of examples of how you can use the `runs submit` command to complete various tasks, for example, getting help, submitting tests, and setting overrides.

 ### Getting help

-Use the following commands to get help.
+Use the following commands to get more information about the command and command options.

 ```
 galasactl --help